scds/dmds23-24/textanalyses.md

 [Download as PDF.](assets/docs/testAnalysisSlides.pdf)

 ## Links and Resources
-- [Constellate](https://constellate.org/) is a text analysis learning and analysis platform supported by ITHAKA and
+- [Constellate](https://constellate.org/) is a text analysis learning and analysis platform supported by JSTOR Labs and ITHAKA.